baptistecumin/predictors/ReadMe.md

 ## Quickstart

-Use LLMs as text classifiers.
+Get state of the art text classification for 10% of LLM API prices.

-Finetune your own LLMs for text classification.
+- Finetune your own LLMs for text classification with UnSloth's low memory quantized models.

-Run them locally, or remotely.
-Get SOTA performance for 1/10th the cost of APIs.
+- Switch between local GPU development and remote finetuning using Modal with one line of code.
+- Keep your models: deploy with Modal, or export weights for VLLM / Ollama etc.
+- Fully customizable: bring your own prompts, your own finetuning data, export model weights.

 1. Run a simple classifier
 ```python